There are thousands of people in the UK who enjoy working as a Film and TV extra. We explain how you get started and what to expect.

 Most will be looking to charge you a fee.
 Do not pay this unless you are sure the agency has a strong reputation for getting work, and the fee is appropriate.
 You should have done enough research to assess this.

-Some extras agencies will ask you to provide clear photos for your profile.
+Some extras agencies ask you for clear photos for your profile.
 Others want you to attend an annual photography session with their chosen photographer.
 You are normally asked to pay for this, although the rates are usually much lower than an independent photo shoot.

 What Happens When I Am Accepted By An Agency To Be A Film And TV Extra?